teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 * install the infinispan-dsl translator

-The infinispan translators are installed by default because the dependent JDG related modules may not have been installed.
+The infinispan translators are not installed by default because the dependent JDG related modules may not have been installed.
 To install do the following steps:

 -	cd to the ${JBOSS_HOME}/bin directory
 -	execute the add-infinispan-cache-dsl-translator.cli script by running the following: